WANdisco/wandisco-documentation-ldm/docs/operation-ui.md

 The Dashboard displays an overview of migrations and their status, showing what pre-existing data has been moved and data added since the migration started.

-Click into the migrations to see more detail.
+Click to View migration to see more detail.

 :::note
 A migration must be stopped before it can be deleted.
 A stopped migration can not be resumed.